jtnk/fast-rs/README.md

 ### Pre-built binaries

 Grab the latest release for your platform from the [Releases](../../releases) page.
-Each archive contains the `fastrs` binary plus this README and the LICENSE.

-    curl -L https://github.com/jtnk/fast-rs/releases/latest/download/fastrs-x86_64-unknown-linux-gnu.tar.gz | tar -xz
-    ./fastrs

 ## Usage